 When it comes to headers and footers, we have to be a little more careful where we click once the section breaks are in place, but we can turn on the Show/Hide feature in the Home tab, Paragraph group to help.
 (I always do—makes life easy.
 Already did here, so you folks can see what I’m doing.)

 We then simply insert section breaks where needed.
 If we don’t do this, the program can’t do the rest.
-Once the breaks are in place, whichever page FOLLOWS the break(s) will show the next section number.
+Once they’re in place, whichever page FOLLOWS the break(s) will show the next section number.
 So if one inserts a continuous section break on page 2, the next section header/footer will start on page 3.
 Then, to write a book with chapters whose starting places were based on continuous breaks, we’d be set.
 The other kinds of break are a little more predictable, as their names tell us what they’ll do.
 A next-page section break would, in fact, be better for chapter break-points.
 We could insert one of these at the end of a chapter and immediately start the next.

 One last thing: Leave the Show/Hide feature on to remove breaks.
 Click at the beginning of the break, hit the Delete key (not Backspace—here you want to remove something after the insertion point), and it’s gone.
 No trouble.

 To learn about this and other features in this program, look over our Microsoft Word training.